-ELI 98E Advanced Speaking and Listening (NC)
+ELI 40A Advanced Speaking and Listening (NC)

 This course is designed to build the oral English skills of nonnative speakers of English in order to prepare for academic work in English.
 This is an advanced listening and speaking course and includes practice in group interaction, public speaking and listening comprehension.
-Open only to international students wishing to prepare for academic work in English.

-Prerequisite: Completion of ELI Level 3 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
-Corequisite: ELI 98 F, G, I.
+Enrollment preference is given to international students wishing to prepare for academic work in English.
+Prerequisite: Completion of ELI 30A, 30B, 30C, 30D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.

+Corequisite: ELI 40 B, C, D.

-ELI 98F Advanced Reading and Writing (NC)
+ELI 40B Advanced Reading and Writing (NC)

 This course is designed to build the reading and writing skills of nonnative speakers of English in order to prepare for academic work in English.
 This is an advanced reading and writing course and includes practice in the following: In reading, the focus is on comprehension, vocabulary development, reading rate, reading strategies and study skills.
 In writing it reviews paragraph organization and focuses on essay construction.
-Open only to international students wishing to prepare for academic work in English.

-Prerequisite: Successful completion of ELI Level 3 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
+Enrollment preference is given to international students wishing to prepare for academic work in English.
+Prerequisite: Successful completion of ELI 30A, 30B, 30C, 30D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.

-Corequisite: ELI 98 E, G, I.
+Corequisite: ELI 40 A, C, D.

-ELI 98G Advanced Grammar (NC)
+ELI 40C Advanced Grammar (NC)

 This course is designed to build the English skills of non-native speakers of English in order to prepare for academic work in English.
 This is an advanced grammar course and emphasizes usage of formal English grammar in written work and in speech.
-Open only to international students wishing to prepare for academic work in English.
+Enrollment preference is given to international students wishing to prepare for academic work in English.

-Prerequisite: Completion of ELI Level 3 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
-Corequisite: ELI 98 E, F, I.
+Prerequisite: Completion of ELI 30A, 30B, 30C, 30D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.
+Corequisite: ELI 40 A, B, D.

-ELI 98I American Culture II (NC)
+ELI 40D American Culture II (NC)

 This course is designed to build the English and cross-cultural skills of non-native speakers of English in order to prepare for academic work in English.
 This is an advanced American culture course and focuses on orienting students to the cultural values of the United States as well as other countries and fostering cross-cultural communication.
-Open only to international students wishing to prepare for academic work in English.
+Enrollment preference is given to international students wishing to prepare for academic work in English.

-Prerequisite: Completion of ELI Level 3 (C grade or better); placement through testing or approval of the Language Arts Division and ELI Coordinator.
+Prerequisite: Completion of ELI 30A, 30B, 30C, 30D (pass); placement through testing or approval of the Language Arts Division and ELI Coordinator.

-Corequisite: ELI 98 E, F, G.
+Corequisite: ELI 40 A, B, C.